tirumala007/FaceBookNativeAdsInRecyclerViewAndoidJava/README.md

     //android:name=".MyAppliation"

-    //this step is for version 24, mine  phone's is  23,so i don't need it
+    //this step is for version 24 or above, mine  phone's is  23,so i don't need it
     //step 4->  create a xml file in RES
     // android:networkSecurityConfig="@xml/network_security_config"